 72 char lines

-git logdoes not do any special special wrapping of the commit messages.
-With an 80 char terminal, we’ll have to have room for identation.
+git logdoes not do any special wrapping of the commit messages.
+With an 80 char terminal, we’ll have to have room for indentation.

 - GitHub/GitLab don’t break lines